nicksukie/nicksukie.github.io/_layouts/home.md

   </li>
 </ul>
 <br>
 My master's thesis can be read <a href="https://repository.hkust.edu.hk/ir/Record/1783.1-107312"> here</a>.
-The remnants of my master's thesis project can be found <a href="https://nicksukie.github.io/inflo/"> here </a>.
+The remnants of my master's thesis project can be found <a href="https://nicksukie.github.io/inflo/">here</a>.
 <br>